 \section{Introduction}

-Large Multimodal Models (LMMs), such as LLaVA~\cite{liu2024visual} and InstructBLIP~\cite{instructblip}, have demonstrated remarkable capabilities in handling a wide array of complex multimodal tasks, proving highly adaptable across diverse real-world applications~\cite{liu2024improved, chen2023sharegpt4v, instructblip, chen2024internvl, beyer2024paligemma, karamcheti2024prismatic}.
-From addressing scientific challenges~\cite{lu2022learn, hiippala2021ai2d} and performing optical character recognition~\cite{8978122, masry2022chartqa, mathew2021docvqa} to identifying spatial positions of objects~\cite{tong2024eyes, xai_grok_2024}, LMMs are increasingly essential in practical settings.
-As LMMs evolve, the need for rigorous evaluation metrics that accurately capture their capabilities and limitations has become more urgent.
+Large multimodal models (LMMs), such as LLaVA~\cite{liu2024visual} and InstructBLIP~\cite{instructblip}, have demonstrated remarkable capabilities in handling a wide array of complex multimodal tasks, proving highly adaptable across diverse real-world applications~\cite{liu2024improved, instructblip, wang2024noisegpt, huang2023machine, huang2025towards, zheng2025chainoffocus}.
+From addressing scientific challenges~\cite{lu2022learn, hiippala2021ai2d} and performing optical character recognition~\cite{8978122, masry2022chartqa, mathew2021docvqa} to identifying the spatial position of objects~\cite{tong2024eyes, xai_grok_2024}, LMMs are increasingly widespread in practical settings.
+As LMMs proliferate, the need for rigorous evaluation metrics that accurately capture their capabilities and limitations has become more urgent.
 Thus, numerous benchmarks have been developed~\cite{lu2022learn, hiippala2021ai2d, masry2022chartqa, singh2019towards, mathew2021docvqa, xai_grok_2024, yue2024mmmu}, aiming to provide reliable rankings and guide users in selecting models best suited for specific deployment scenarios.

-However, these benchmarks rely on carefully curated datasets, which can require substantial resources to develop and label.
+However, these benchmarks are based on carefully curated datasets that can require substantial resources to develop and label.
 For many users who may not have access to these resources, assessing model performance can be challenging.
 Additionally, standard evaluations are often dataset-centric, depending on fixed, human-labeled metrics that may not capture the full range of model capabilities necessary for diverse applications.
 As LMM tasks continue to diversify and expand, evaluating them effectively has become increasingly complex, with new applications frequently needing additional data curation and specialized capabilities.